jfcardinal/grunt-delete-comments/ReadMe.md

 *delimited* comments are marked by starting and ending character sequences.

 In JavaScript and CSS, the starting delimiter is `/*` and the ending delimiter is `*/`.
-In HTML, the starting delimiter is `/<!--` and the ending delimiter is `-->`.
+In HTML, the starting delimiter is `<!--` and the ending delimiter is `-->`.

-In the following example, a delimited comment is used to comment-out an altrernative value for the assignment statement: `/* 10 */`
+In the following example, a delimited comment is used to comment-out an alternative value for the assignment statement: `/* 10 */`

 ````js
 const foo = /* 10 */ 11;